confluentinc/demo-application-modernization/README.md

    value: "<EC2_IP_FROM_TERRAFORM>"
    ```

-### Running the demo
+## Running the demo

-The following steps with bring you through the process of "Modernizing" the provided application using Confluent Cloud and Kafka.
+The following steps will bring you through the process of "Modernizing" the provided application using Confluent Cloud and `Kafka`.
 Use the following simple diagram to capture the basic flow (not everything is depicted).

 <div align="center">
     <img src="images/phase-flow.png" width=100% height=100%>